Ian Bruce (bowls)

-Ian Bruce is a former Scottish international lawn bowler.
+Ian Stanley Bruce (born 2 January 1952) is a former international lawn bowler from Scotland who competed at the Commonwealth Games.

+Biography

-He won a gold medal for Scotland when he was part of the fours team at the 1990 Commonwealth Games in Auckland, New Zealand.
+Bruce represented the Scottish team and won a gold medal when he was part of the fours team at the 1990 Commonwealth Games in Auckland, New Zealand.
 The team consisted of George Adrain, Denis Love and Willie Wood.
+At the time of the Games he was an assistant bank manager.